Loading...

 So if you're thinking about it as a formula, cats multiplied by two is equal to dogs.

-Now, given fractions, decimals, percentages, and ratio, all represent proportion, we can interchange between them to help us solve problems.
+Now, given fractions, decimals, percentages, and ratio all represent proportion, we can interchange between them to help us solve problems.
 So let's have a look at this again.

 So to find the total number of cats when there are 33 pets in total, what do you think we need to change?
-Well, if we write an equivalent fraction with a denominator of 33, we're simply multiplying one third by 11 over 11, thus giving us 11 cats out of the total pets.
+Well, if we write an equivalent fraction with a denominator of 33, we're simply multiplying 1/3 by 11 over 11, thus giving us 11 cats out of the total pets.

 So we still have 11 cats out of the total pets.

-So you can see how powerful fractions, decimals, percentage, and ratios, can all represent exactly the same proportion.
+Fractions, decimals, percentage, and ratios can all represent exactly the same proportion.

 Now let's have a look at a quick check.

-Aisha and Sofia need to shade a grid containing 25 small squares.
+Aisha and Sofia need to shade a grid containing 25 small squares according to the ratio, for every one shaded, there are four unshaded.

-You can see what Aisha did, and you can see what Sofia did.
+You can see what Aisha did and you can see what Sofia did.

 Who's correct?
-Have a little think, and press pause for more time.
+Have a little think and press pause for more time.

 Well, let's see how you got on.